wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 ## Conclusion

-Even if you're not invited to be a Distinguish Engineer, apply to those jobs anyway.
+Even if you're not invited to be a Distinguish Engineer by an executive recruiter, apply to those jobs anyway.

+Or ask to be mentored by a Distinguished Engineer.

 And strive to become one by improving yourself and contributing to others.